Stuckey89/Ruby-on-Rails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README is a list of steps taken to get my website up and running.

-Things you may want to cover:

-* Ruby version
+Rails 5.1.6

-* System dependencies
+* cd desktop

-* Configuration
+* rails new basic_website

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* bundle install

+* rails generate controller home about contact

-* ...
+* rails server